AntoinetteW/ent-ds-del-4-3-introduction-to-css-ds-deloitte-03192019/README.md

 We know now what CSS is and its purpose, so how does it differ from HTML and how can we use it?

-## Objectives
-You will be able to:
-* Recognize the differences between HTML and CSS
-* List the basics of CSS
-* Declare CSS properties and values

 ## Recognize The Differences Between HTML And CSS

 HTML and CSS play two different roles.
 When we write HTML, we focus on structure, hierarchy, and meaning &mdash; the "marking-up" of content.
 Questions in the mind of an HTML author are:

-* Is it best to list these members' names with numbers, or bullets?
+* *Is it best to list these members' names with numbers, or bullets?*
-* Does this menu belong in in the navigation in the header?
+* *Does this menu belong in in the navigation in the header?*
-* Should this additional reference be an aside, or a separate section?
+* *Should this additional reference be an aside, or a separate section?*

 These questions deal with structure, hierarchy, and meaning, which are are concerns of the content layer (HTML).